 Since the beginning of Augustine Tours’ operations in 2010, Ndikuriyo says: “We have attended many business meetings in international trade fairs, often hosted by Germany.
 A significant number of deals have been obtained, which has marked out business growth in the last years.”

 According to Ndikuriyo, as 60% of Augustine Tours clients come from Europe, having an office in Germany will further increase booking volumes.

-When booking trips to East Africa in particular, European clients, especially those from Germany tend to book Kenya, Tanzania, Uganda, Rwanda and Burundi, says Ndikuriyo.
-“The nice thing about this region is that the five East African countries can be travelled all together; with a trip starting in Kenya continuing in Tanzania, and with an excellent combined tour programs that can start in Uganda going through Rwanda, ending in Burundi.
-Basically, four weeks are good enough to explore the beauty of East Africa, a region with a lot of similarities in terms of culture, history and landscapes.”
+When booking trips to East Africa in particular, European clients, especially those from Germany tend to book Kenya, Tanzania, Uganda, Rwanda, and Burundi, says Ndikuriyo.
+“The nice thing about this region is that the five East African countries can be traveled all together; with a trip starting in Kenya continuing in Tanzania, and with an excellent combined tour program that can start in Uganda going through Rwanda, ending in Burundi.
+Basically, four weeks are good enough to explore the beauty of East Africa, a region with a lot of similarities in terms of culture, history, and landscapes.”

 Talking of the new office opening, Ndikuriyo said: “This is part of the company’s plan to establish itself as a significant contributor to the African travel market.
 Strong improvements in marketing and co-operation between other travel companies and ours will help ensure the success of tourism in East Africa and the African continent at large.”